epmoyer/FuzzyPint/README.md

 >>>
 ```

 Notice that FuzzyPint has calculated the resulting (propagated) error margin.
-The units are in "volt / ohms" so let's convert that to milliwatts...
+The units are in "volt² / ohms" so let's convert that to milliwatts...

 ```
 >>> p